209854/IT_APP_TU1515_Multitool/MultiTool_App/README.md

 ## Usage

 The app provides a trackpad to control the mouse and a keyboard to control the laptop keyboard.
 You can scroll on screen using 2 fingure gesture.
 For right click option long press on the trackpad.

-See [Server code](https://github.com/AbhijitSinha1/Wifi-Keyboard-Mouse-Server) which allows the android app to control the laptop/computer remotely